ToxicK1dd/FileShare/README.md

 Refresh tokens are valid for 30 days, and after each use\
 the token is rotated, and expiration extended.

-If they are not used within 30 days, they will expire.
+If they are not used within 30 days, they will expire.\
+Otherwise they remain valid until unused for 30 days.

 ### License
 This project is available under the [MIT license](https://github.com/ToxicK1dd/FileShare/blob/master/LICENSE).